shahrozn/editorjs-timeline/README.md

 The design of the timeline is basic and carries it's own styling.
 In its current state, each "node" of the timeline has the following data points:

 - Title
-- Substitle (can be used for date/timestamp)
+- Subtitle (can be used for date/timestamp)
 - Content
 - Theme